Use trusted assets in AI/BI Genie spaces

 Note

 Trusted assets are not a substitute for all other instructions.
 Databricks recommends using trusted assets for well-established recurring questions.
-They provide exact answers to specific questions and are not reused by Genie to address adjacent questions.
+They provide exact answers to specific questions.

 Why create trusted assets?